supminal/AssetOpsBench/README.md

 # AssetOpsBench
-This repo is dedicated for nurips paper submission.
+This repo is dedicated for NeurIPS paper submission.